RobbeBaeyens/2d-3d-canvas/README.md

 You can give it a ghost/glass effect
 You can scale the object

-files need to be hosted due to cross-origin data DOMException
+\u00A74files need to be hosted due to cross-origin data DOMException

 ## there are 4 objects:
 - a shelf